Carennac: History

 The first written mention of the village was in 937 in the Cartulaire de Beaulieu and was known then as Carendenacus with a church dedicated to Saint Sernin.
 Prior to 1040, the village and church belonged to the Abbey of Beaulieu but in that year, Bernard III, Bishop of Cahors, bequeathed the town and its church to the Abbey of Cluny and they founded its priory and a Romanesque church dedicated to Saint-Pierre.
 By the 1100s, the priory was very wealthy and had numerous possessions.
 In 1295, Pope Boniface VIII declared that the priory would be elevated to a deanery.
-The dean's would be appointed from noble Limousin and Quercy families.
+The deans would be appointed from noble Limousin and Quercy families.

 The town and the priory's wealth and buildings would suffer hardships throughout the Hundred Years War between the English and the French, with the Romanesque cloister damaged at the end of the 1300s.
 The priory and cloister were repaired at the end of the 1400s but the priory had lost much of its wealth and possessions.

-During the French Wars of Religion between Catholic and Protestant France, the deanery was sacked in 1562 by the protestant forces of Bessonies and Marchastel.
+During the French Wars of Religion between Catholic and Protestant France, the deanery was sacked in 1562 by the Protestant forces of Bessonies and Marchastel.

 The Château des Doyens, built in the sixteenth century.
 In 1605, a papal bull by Paul V, awarded the deanery at Carennac as a benefice to Louis de Salignac de la Mothe-Fenelon and it remained in the family until 1771.
 From 1681 to 1685 it was the deanery of François de Salignac de la Mothe-Fénelon, known as Fénelon, a future Archbishop of Cambrai, and who wrote Les Aventures de Télémaque.

 By 1788, when the priory was abolished by the King's Council and a papal bull, only two monks remained, then living in the deanery.
 When the French Revolution began in 1789, Carennac was still a fiefdom of the dean of the abbey, who collect taxes, tolls, and administered justice to the village and its surrounding territory.
 The villages nobility and clergy accepted the outcome of the revolution, and the villagers took the oath of allegiance to the state, in the cloister, on 15 July 1790, the Fête de la Fédération.
 By 1792 however, some of the villages nobility were imprisoned by the state at Martel, and the state attempted to close parish church.

 After the revolution, the municipality lost control of the priory's buildings as they were sold as national asset to eleven residents.
 The state repurchased some of the property between 1911 and 1912 and so began restoration work.